Pandemic Laboratory Preparedness

-In December 2020, SciLifeLab was commissioned by the government to build capacity to be equipped to assist in future pandemics, supported with additional governmental funding to SciLifeLab.
-The assignment was to through research, competence and technology development, optimize SciLifeLab operations to support and complement other societal functions such as authorities, municipalities and regions in pandemic laboratory preparedness, in consultation with the Swedish Public Health Agency (FoHM).
+SciLifeLab has been commissioned by the government to build laboratory capacity to assist in future pandemics (program 2021-2024, in total 130 MSEK).
+The assignment is to through research (focused on diagnostics, analysis of infection, immunity, and resistance development related to viruses, bacteria and other disease-causing organisms), competence and technology development (focused on sequencing, genetic analysis, immunological methods and management of big data) optimize SciLifeLab operations to support and complement other societal functions such as authorities, municipalities and regions in pandemic laboratory preparedness.

 In December 2020, SciLifeLab was commissioned by the government to build capacity to be equipped to assist in future pandemics, supported with additional governmental funding to SciLifeLab (40 MSEK in 2021 and 30 MSEK per year 2022-2024, in total 130 MSEK), Research proposition Prop.
 202/21:60.
 The assignment was to through research (focused on diagnostics, analysis of infection, immunity, and resistance development related to viruses, bacteria and other disease-causing organisms), competence and technology development (focused on sequencing, genetic analysis, immunological methods and management of big data) optimize SciLifeLab operations to support and complement other societal functions such as authorities, municipalities and regions in pandemic laboratory preparedness.
 The development of these activities should take place in consultation with the Swedish Public Health Agency (FoHM).